-This can be a great way to share a romantic waltz with your partner if you're apart, or to pump those motivational jams to your co-workers while you're working from home ('MmmBop' on repeat, of course).
-In fact, the TechRadar virtual office has been using this as a way to entertain each other.
+This can be a great way to share a romantic wintery waltz with your partner if you're apart, or to pump those Christmas jams to your family mebers while you're eating your way through a whole nation's worth of mince pies ('Felice Navida' on repeat, of course).

 So how can you do this?
 Well, firstly we should warn you that the person setting up the social listening party needs a Spotify Premium or Apple Music account for this to work, so it's technically not free, but the rest of your cohort just needs to join the party.

-It's worth pointing this option isn't always fully bug-proof, as the influx of people flocking to social listening platforms has put a strain on servers.
+It's worth pointing this option isn't always fully bug-proof, as the influx of people flocking to social listening platforms over a year of lockdowns has put a strain on servers.
 In our extensive testing we found it fairly reliable, though.